sluh-hackclub/cwac2018-ncjw/WIP/README.md

 ## Post your current work in your folder via git
 ### Prerequisites: Have git installed

-To install for Windows: Go to [This Link](https://gitforwindows.org/)
+To install for Windows: Go to [This Link](https://gitforwindows.org/).

-To use on macOS or OSX: Go to terminal.
+To use on macOS or OSX or Linux: Go to terminal.

 ### Instructions:

+1. Set your git information.

+In terminal or git bash, type `git config --global user.name <Your Name or Username>`.

+Then, type `git config --global user.email <Your GitHub Email>`.

+**Important:** Use the email you used for your GitHub account.

-1. Clone this repo.
+2. Clone this repo.

-In terminal or git bash, type `git clone https://github.com/sluh-hackclub/cwac2018-ncjw.git`
+In terminal or git bash, type `git clone https://github.com/sluh-hackclub/cwac2018-ncjw.git`.

-2. Enter the repo.
+3. Enter the repo.

 Type `cd cwac2018-ncjw`

-3. Copy your files into the `WIP/<your name>/` directory
+4. Copy your files into the `WIP/<your name>/` directory.

-Find the folder in your home directory and copy your files into the correct directory
+Find the folder in your home directory and copy your files into the correct directory.

-4. Commit your changes.
+5. Commit your changes.

 Go into git bash or terminal, and make sure you are in the correct directory.